-Natural laxatives, in the form of certain foods and herbs, have been used for health purposes for over 2,000 years.
+Natural laxatives, in the form of certain foods and herbs, have been used for wellness purposes to alleviate constipation for over 2,000 years.
 People have always known that bowel movements are necessary for good health, but in today’s fast-paced society, a poor diet, stress or frequent traveling can get in the way of you and good digestion — so pooping regularly can suddenly become tough!

 How Do Laxatives Work?

-The type of laxative that most people use regularly and buy over-the-counter is the stimulant kind (including Ex-Lax, Senokot, Correctol and Dulcolax), which is also thought to be the most overused.
-These laxatives work by stimulating the lining of the intestines and making the muscles of the digestive system contract, while also increasing stool’s hydration.
-Over time, they can actually weaken the body’s natural ability to go to the bathroom, which is why they pose the risk for “laxative dependency.”
+The type of laxative that most people use regularly and buy over-the-counter (OTC) are stimulant laxatives — which are also thought to be the most over-used.
+These products cause a laxative effect by stimulating the lining of the intestines and making the muscles of the digestive system contract, while also increasing stool’s hydration.
+Over time, stimulant laxatives can actually weaken the body’s natural ability to go to the bathroom, which is why they pose the risk for “laxative dependency.”
+(2)

 Other types of laxatives are osmotic and hyperosmolar laxatives, which are hydrating agents that draw fluids into the intestines.
 An enema is the type of laxative inserted into the rectum so it can directly deposit saline fluid.

 “Bulking agents” are types of fiber treatments that are the mild laxatives most doctors recommend first to patients for increasing slow transit time.
-These include products like Metamucil, Citrucel, Fiber-Lax or Benefiber.
-Lubricant laxatives work by making stools “slippery,” usually with mineral oils that coat the intestine’s walls and prevent drying out.
+(3)

-It’s important to realize that while over-the-counter or prescription laxatives might help solve a case of short-term constipation, they ultimately don’t fix any underlying digestive issues.
-In fact, they can make the problem even worse, cause many unwanted and dangerous side effects, and even become addictive since the body begins to rely on them over time to function properly!
+It’s important to realize that while OTC or prescription laxatives might help solve a case of short-term constipation, they ultimately don’t fix any underlying digestive issues.
+In fact, they can make the problem even worse; cause many unwanted and dangerous side effects; and even become addictive since the body begins to rely on them over time to function properly!

 Why Some Laxatives Are Dangerous